TonyTTTTT/TW-Finance-Analysis/README.md

 # TW-finance-analysis
 This project aim to analysis&amp;predict the trend of Taiwan's finance

+## 2022/5/30
+- success using serve.js to serve the build version of react frontend
+- if calling api directly by url, need to run flask with --host=0.0.0.0

 ## 2022/5/25
 - Fail to call api to backend by directly embed url in homepage without setupProxy